 3D printers are all the rave right now across just about every industry.
 From jewelry to the military, 3D printers are proving their value.
 The fishing industry is no different.
 You may be surprised to learn that the best 3Dprinters for fishing lures won’t break the bank.

-The cost of these machines are extremely affordable starting at under $300.
+The cost of these machines is extremely affordable starting at under $300.
 The beauty of these printers is that they are simple to use.
 The hardest part is getting the CAD design into the machine, but I have a solution for that too.

-Obviously I simplified the process here, but it’s really not that far fetched from the truth.
-Once the lure is done printing you simply clean it up with a little sand paper and give it a paint job.
+Obviously, I simplified the process here, but it’s really not that far fetched from the truth.
+Once the lure is done printing you simply clean it up with a little sandpaper and give it a paint job.
 After the paint dries you can insert eyelets bought off of amazon.
 I don’t attach my hooks until after the painting process is complete.

 Ender 3 Pro 3D Printer